Flange sealing at best Price in India | Mumbai | Pune

 Why ineffective flange sealing?

-Flange sealing is increasingly being done using liquid gasket sealants instead of solid gaskets.
+Flange sealing in India is increasingly being done using liquid gasket sealants instead of solid gaskets.
 Why?

 - Uneven Bolt Stress.
 An incorrect bolt up procedure or cramped working conditions near the flange can leave some bolts loose while others are over tightened and crush the gasket.
 This can cause in-service leaks, especially in high temperature services when the heavily loaded bolts relax.